 - Humor, wonder, vital piety, reconciling virtues, & inclusive love.

-We celebrate with them.
+What do college chaplains and spiritual guides offer our students and others(aside from the Spiritual Life programs and services listed elsewhere)?
+Presence.
+We ponder with them.
+When asked for we pray with them.
 We wait with them.
 We stand at the edge of the cliff, look out over the edge of the abyss with them.
 When a student's idea of God, self, world, or others just fell apart, we stand knee deep in the messiness with them (for, in the words of a hospital chaplain friend, "If spirituality only takes you to peaceful places, it probably isn't real.").
 We do not rebuild meaning for them, but stand alongside assisting with hope, presence, and all possible blue prints.

-What is spiritual guidance?
+So what exactly is spiritual guidance?
 Carol Ochs puts it this way.
 In her work, Jewish Spiritual Guidance: Finding Our Way to God, she writes that spiritual guide work includes "helping those seeking guidance to ascertain how they relate to God, and where they find the Holy in their lives.
 Spiritual guides help seekers expand their God images, making sure to include the insights that have come over the years of growth and maturing.
 Along with the change in our image of God comes a change in our understanding of who we are in relationship with God."